Required Application Materials

 - Graduate School application fee (as stated on the Graduate School website)

 - Transcript(s) from each college or university which you have attended

 - Statement of objectives: Within this statement of objectives, we expect you to respond to each of the following questions.
-This statement should be about 1,000 words in length.
-In evaluating this statement, special attention is paid to expression of clear long-term professional goals, previous research experiences and clarity of research interests.
+This statement should be 1,000-1,500 words in length.
+Please address the following in your statement:

-- What are your professional goals upon completing this degree?
+- What are your professional goals upon completing the degree?